Categorical Tori: The classif ication

-in the Leray-Serre spectral sequence for the fibration $EG\to BG$.
+with the inverse transgression $\tau\colon H^4(BG;\ZZ) \longrightarrow H^3(G;\ZZ)$ in the Leray--Serre spectral sequence for the f\/ibration $EG\to BG$.
 For a compact, connected Lie group $G$, this inverse transgression map was calculated (in all degrees) by Chern and Simons.
-In the relevant degrees, their result is summarized by the commuting diagram\footnote{The formula \cite[(3.10)]{Chern:Simons:Characteristic_forms_and_geometric_invariants} is often cited in its original form
+In the relevant degrees, their result is summarized by the commuting diagram\footnote{The formula \cite[equation~(3.10)]{Chern:Simons:Characteristic_forms_and_geometric_invariants} is often cited in its original form